polywrap/specification/standard/01.0 General Standard/WRAP Standard.md

 **Random Access** - Any WRAP module is accessible on-demand via its URI.
 **Protocol** - A set of rules and procedures for loading & executing WRAP modules.

-You can think of WRAP as an interoperability/abstraction standard ontop of WebAssembly.
+You can think of WRAP as an interoperability/abstraction standard on top of WebAssembly.

 ## Why Another Standard?
 With "vanilla" WebAssembly, there are a few short-comings that limit its adoption.